 Every Autistic Child Needs This Supplement

 Studies have shown an association between the risk of autism spectrum disorder and vitamin D insufficiency.
 In this latest study, 109 children with autism spectrum disorder were randomized to receive four months of vitamin D3 supplementation or a placebo (a sugar pill).
-The group receiving vitamin D3 supplementation saw a significant change in behavior, compared to the placebo group.
+The group receiving vitamin D3 supplementation saw a significant behavior change compared to the placebo group.

 This study is the first double-blinded RCT proving the efficacy of vitamin D3 in ASD patients.
 Oral vitamin D supplementation may safely improve signs and symptoms of ASD and should be recommended for children with ASD.

-Study Citation: Khaled Saad et al, Randomized controlled trial of vitamin D supplementation in children with autism spectrum disorder, Journal of Child Psychology and Psychiatry (2016).
+Study Citation: Khaled Saad et al., Randomized controlled trial of vitamin D supplementation in children with autism spectrum disorder, Journal of Child Psychology and Psychiatry (2016).
 DOI: 10.1111/jcpp.12652